rogervinas/spring-cloud-stream-kafka-step-by-step/README.md

     }
 }
 ```
-* The idea is that every time we emit a `MyEventPayload` through the `Flux`, Spring Cloud Stream will publish it to Kafka.
+Every time we emit a `MyEventPayload` through the `Flux`, Spring Cloud Stream will publish it to Kafka.

 #### 3) Finally, we create an instance of `MyStreamEventProducer` naming it `my-producer` to link it to the function definition:
 ```kotlin
 @Configuration
 class MyConfiguration {
     @Bean("my-producer")
     fun myStreamEventProducer(): MyEventProducer {
         return MyStreamEventProducer()